 Worm Composting | Step 5

 Cover the bucket’s holes with enough crumpled newsprint to cover every hole, then spray the paper with water.
 You should get a “coffee-filter” effect from this one-time process, which is meant to keep the worms from falling down into the bottom “tea bucket” while the colony is establishing itself.

-Fill the bucket with a small layer of torn or shredded paper, then add a layer of topsoil and (of course!) worms, which you can get at one of the sites listed here.
+Fill the bucket with a small layer of torn or shredded paper, then add a layer of topsoil and (of course!) worms.
 The paper helps to aerate the soil and keeping the bin aerobic (as opposed to anaerobic, which not only smells bad, but is bad for the worms).
 Next, add another layer of paper strips and start adding food wastes like banana peels, apple cores, etc. to the bucket.
 Cornell University’s post on the subject says you should use “only raw fruit and vegetable scraps.
 Stay away from meats, oils and dairy products, which are more complex materials than fruits and vegetables.”
 In addition, they recommend not using citrus fruits, which could attract fruit flies.
 Place another layer of shredded newsprint in between layers of food waste.

 With enough worms and shredded paper your DIY worm composting kit should smell more rich and earthy, not rotten and gross.
 That’s especially good if, like many urban homesteaders, you have to live close to your garden on hot days.

 I would love to give proper credit to the photographer in this post, but they’re listed as “Guest” on a three-year-old post.
 That said, there a number of more detailed, high-resolution images where I found them, and you should definitely check them out if my instructions are too vague.
 If you want to skip the DIY worm composting angle and pick up a ready-made worm composting kit, the Worm Factory kits are all-inclusive, and can usually be found for about $100 and up.